 If you find the content you like from an individual or organisation, then take the time to follow them.

-6 – Dedicate time to increase Twitter followers
+6 - Dedicate time to increasing Twitter followers

 This is one thing I’d never really done with my Twitter account.
 Set aside an hour a day to focus and engage on Twitter.
 While you may not see the results immediately, you will throughout the day or coming days.

-During these two months, using these simple tactics and tools and a bit of focused hard work I managed to grow my Twitter following by 45%.
+During these two months, using these simple tactics and tools and a bit of focused hard work, I grew my Twitter following by 45%.